 Several loose boulders around the circle may be the remains of a small dolmen which was dismantled during the remodelling.
 One of the loose stones is a split boulder, which was often the type of stone used for a capstone at Carrowmore.

-This is one of the 4 sites that was excavated by Burenhult's team in 1978 and 1979.
+This is one of several sites that was excavated by Burenhult's team in 1978 and 1979.
 They found that the site had been reused in the Bronze and Iron ages.

 Four postholes were found within the circle by the gap at the southeast.
 There was probably some kind of a wooden entrance structure built here.
 Furrows were found within the western side of the circle, and 10 pits which contained charcoal and burnt stone.
 A ditch was dug around the inside of the circle, but did not cross the gap in the southeast.
 These activities took place around 500BC.